alihashim786/PYTHON-BEGINNER-TO-PRO/README.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-ali-hashim-5115882b4) to stay in touch and network.

-Plus email me for Python Theoretial Notes
+Plus email me for Python Theoretical Notes

 # Lab 01 (Python Basics P1)